Star Wars: Attack of the Clones (2002) - Review (Fair or Foul)

 Fair: Obi-Wan

 Meanwhile, Ewen McGregor keeps this movie afloat.
 Perhaps due to just how unbearable the Skywalker segments are, Obi-Wan's are much more interesting and at least give us something to latch onto.
-Though that's similar to being forced to eat a whole sugary cake that's covered and filled with frosting, with a small glass of milk on the side.
-In this instance, Obi-Wan is the glass of milk: he's not really anything special on his own, but in this moment, he's absolutely necessary.
+However, that's similar to being forced to eat a whole sugary cake that's covered and filled with frosting, with a small glass of milk on the side.
+In this instance, Obi-Wan is the glass of milk: he's not really anything special on his own, but at this moment, he's absolutely necessary.

 He is the driving force of the movie; it's his story that we follow for the intrigue and action.
 Anakin, meanwhile, has next to nothing to do with the plot other than being a chauffeur to Padme as he "protects" her from possible assassination attempts.
 Except he's not good at that either because, while Obi-Wan is off flying in space, solving a lame mystery, getting captured, and encountering the main antagonist of the film, Anakin is frolicking in fields with flowers until it's convenient to drag him back into the plot.
 It's almost like two different movies are taking place with how distinctly separated they feel.